How to draft meeting rescheduling emails: best practices and etiquette

 Rescheduling a meeting with spreadsheets

-While they may not be specifically designed specifically for scheduling, even spreadsheet software like Microsoft Excel or Google Sheets can be used to create customized schedules and timelines.
+While they may not be specifically designed for scheduling, even spreadsheet software like Microsoft Excel or Google Sheets can be used to create customized schedules and timelines.
 Users can adjust dates, allocate resources, and modify the spreadsheet as needed to accommodate changes.

 Let’s face it.
-The calendar interface and reschedule meeting button makes things simple and convenient, but lacks context.
+The calendar interface and reschedule meeting button make things simple and convenient, but lack context.
 There is only so much that can be communicated with a few clicks here and there, and sometimes you need additional information or context to achieve a successful dialogue.
 With our meeting journey builder, you are able to ascertain key aspects to why a person wants to meet and what they want to meet about.
 This can provide invaluable insight when trying to reschedule a meeting with them, so that you’re doing so in a way that is still cognizant of their needs and requirements.

 For instance, if someone is in need of urgent financial information chances are that simply rescheduling that session is not the best way forward and can erode trust.
 So instead of having to do so, you’re able to weigh your options thanks to the details you’ve been able to capture and make an informed decision that doesn’t necessarily have to end up in a no show.